Davillieres History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
-The Davillieres family lived in Leicestershire.
-Their name, however, is a reference to Villiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Today's generation of the Davillieres family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
+The Davillieres family lived in Villiers, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Davillieres family